Gaultier² (2022) by Jean Paul Gaultier

 Rumdüftler77Rumdüftler77 1 year ago

-I share your impression 100%!
-Didn't know the original from 2005 either, but after the first spray from a bottling (January 2023) I was hooked!
-Sometimes I spray a little on a test strip just to "inhale" the scent, no joke :-)
+I totally share your impression!
+I didn't know the original from 2005 either, but after the first spray from a decant (January 2023), I was hooked!
+Sometimes I spray a bit on a test strip just to "inhale" the scent, no joke :-)

-However, for me - contrary to the opinion of almost everyone here - it's not a winter fragrance, but a spring and summer fragrance.
+However, for me - unlike almost everyone here - it's not a winter scent, but a spring and summer fragrance.

-I will definitely buy at least 1 spare bottle.
-The set of 3 on the jpg page at the moment really appeals to me...
+I will definitely get at least one backup bottle.
+The 3-piece set currently on the jpg site is really tempting...

-I can understand everything.
+I can relate to everything.
 My bottle is newer.
-I'm curious to see how it matures.
-I can also empathize with the desire to buy a bunker for the bunker bottle.
-There's always this fear that companies will discontinue a fragrance you love so that you have to walk around with a broken heart for the rest of your life.
-I probably won't bunker it because I use it carefully, not as a signature.
-Which would be wonderful: If companies would produce and ship discontinued fragrances for you on demand and at extra cost.
-Like Books on Demand, for example.
-So today I would pay 200 EUR for a #fahrenheit 32 or #casran Eau de Toilette.
+I'm curious to see how it develops over time.
+I also understand the desire to buy a bunker for the bunker bottle.
+Always that fear that companies will discontinue a beloved fragrance, leaving you with a broken heart for life.
+I probably won't stock up, as I use it sparingly, not as a signature scent.
+What would be wonderful is if companies would produce and ship discontinued fragrances on request and for an extra fee, like Books on Demand.
+I would gladly pay 200 EUR today for a #fahrenheit 32 or #casran Eau de Toilette.

-Unfortunately, I also experienced it once when Heaven by Chopard was discontinued.
-Back then I knew nothing about it, I went from store to store and there was nowhere left to buy it :( Well, it was discontinued, the internet wasn't as much of a thing back then as it is today and so the fragrance was "gone" for me from one day to the next.
-And that was my "signature" in the 90s.
+I unfortunately experienced that too when Heaven by Chopard was discontinued.
+Back then, I knew nothing about perfumes, went from store to store, and couldn't find it anywhere :( Well, it got discontinued, and the internet wasn't as big a deal as it is today, so the scent was just "gone" for me overnight.
+And that was my "signature" scent in the 90s.